El Phantasmo: Extreme Canadian Championship Wrestling (2005–2017)

-All Star Wrestling (2007–2017)

-El Phantasmo made his debut for ASW on September 15, 2007 in Comox, British Columbia against Azeem The Dream.
-ELP was victorious, as he was in his second appearance in Surrey on December 7.
-He defeated T Kasaki.
-He defeated Joey Ryan on March 10, 2017.
-His last match in ASW for 2017, was on May 26, 2017, where he was defeated by Adam Ryder.
+Phantasmo won his first ECCW Championship on July 6, 2013.
+He lost the championship to "Ravenous" Randy Myers on January 18, 2014, at Ballroom Brawl 1 in a ladder match.
+He won the ECCW Championship for the second time on January 16, 2016, at Ballroom Brawl 5 by defeating Scotty Mac in a steel cage match.
+Phantasmo lost the title to O'Reilly on January 14, 2017, at Ballroom Brawl 7, in an open challenge to any TV wrestler.
+His last match in ECCW for 2017, was on May 27, 2017, for the Canadian Championship, where he was defeated by Andy Bird.

-Revolution Pro Wrestling (2017–2020)
+Revolution Pro Wrestling (2017–2020, 2023-Present)

 El Phantasmo debuted for Revolution Pro Wrestling at the Cockpit 17 on June 4, 2017, and was defeated by David Starr.
-In 2018, he participated in the British J Cup, a tournament he won.
-On May 19, 2019, he defeated David Starr in a ladder match at RPW's Epic Encounter event to win the RPW British Cruiserweight Championship for the first time.
-On February 14, 2020, El Phantasmo lost the title to Michael Oku, ending his reign at 280 days.
+In 2018, he participated in the British J-Cup, a tournament he won.
+On May 19, 2019, he defeated Starr in a ladder match at RPW's Epic Encounter event to win the RPW British Cruiserweight Championship for the first time.
+On February 14, 2020, Phantasmo lost the title to Michael Oku, ending his reign at 280 days.